stackio/ansible-openstack/README.md

 [http://localhost:8888/dashboard/](http://localhost:8888/dashboard/)

-Credentials location for the default admin user:
+Credentials for the default admin user are located at:

-deployments/all-in-one/credentials/keystone-admin-password
+`deployments/all-in-one/credentials/keystone-admin-password`

 Development
 ============